ZhiruiLi/UIComponentDescriptor2Xml/README.md

 });
 ```

-use this script, it can be convert to :
+With this script, it can be convert to:

 ```XML
 <?xml version="1.0" ?>